MatSmoje/StudyingBashProgramming/readme.md

 # Learning BASH

-I am currently doing some excersises from the webpage: https://exercism.org/
+I am currently doing some exercises from the webpage: https://exercism.org/